dennislwm/examprep-mlac01/udemy/section06.md

       - True Negative Rate
   - F1 = 2 x (Precision - Recall)/(Precision + Recall)
       - F1 = 2Tp / (2Tp + Fp + Fn)
+        - F1 scores vary between 0 and 1, where 1 is perfect, and 0 is the worst
       - Harmonic mean of precision and sensitivity
       - Good choice of metric when precision AND recall are important
+  - Accuracy = TP + TN / (TP + FP + FN + TN)
+      - Ratio of the number of correctly classified items to the total number of (correctly and incorrectly) classified items
+        - Ratio vary between zero (0) and one (1), with a 1 for perfect accuracy
+      - Useful for classification models
+      - Measures how close the predicted class values are to the actual values
+  - [Balanced Accuracy][r01]
+      - Metric that measures the ratio of accurate predictions to all predictions
+      - Useful in classification models, where the number of positives or negatives differ greatly from each other in an imbalanced dataset, such as when only 1% of email is spam.
+      - Defined as 0.5 * [(TP/P)+(TN/N)], with values ranging from 0 to 1
+  - Mean Absolute Error (MAE)
+      - Useful for regression problems where the goal is to predict continuous numeric values
+      - Calculates the average absolute different between the predicted and actual values
+      - Unlike MSE, MAE does not square the errors, so it is less sensitive to outliers
   - Root Mean Squared Error (RMSE)
-      - Accuracy measurement
-      - Good choice of metric when right AND wrong answers are important
+      - Limitations: Suitable for predictions, but not classifications
+      - Accuracy measurement by measuring the square root of the squared difference between predicted and actual values, and is averaged over all values
+        - Values range from zero (0) to infinity, with smaller numbers indicating a better model fit to the data
+      - Useful in regression analysis to understand model prediction error, and to indicate the presence of large errors or outliers
   - Receiver Operating Characteristic (ROC) Curve
+      - Useful accuracy metric for [binary classification models][r04]
       - Plot of True Positive Rate (Recall) vs False Positive Rate
         - Various threshold settings
         - Points above the diagonal represent good classification
         - The more it is bent toward the upper-left the better
       - Area Under the Curve (AUC)
-        - Equal to probability that a classifier will rank a randomly positive instance higher than a randomly chosen negative one
+        - Useful to compare and evaluate classification models, where area under curve represents the probability of classifier is positive
-        - ROC AUC of 0.5 is a useless classifier, 1.0 is perfect
+        - ROC AUC of 0.5 is a random classifier, 1.0 is perfect
-        - Good choice of metric for comparing classifiers
+        - Good choice of metric for evaluating classification models, but not prediction models
   - Precision/Recall (P-R) Curve
       - Area Under the Curve (AUC)
         - Similar to ROC AUC as higher AUC better